daniel-moya/daniel-moya/README.md

 ### About Me

-I’m a fullstack software engineer with 6 years of experience in the financial, mobility, e-learning, and SaaS industry.
+I’m a fullstack software engineer, I've worked in  the financial, mobility, e-learning, and SaaS industry.
 Frontend: Javascript, Typescript, ReactJs,  Backend: NodeJS, and Golang.

 📫 You can reach me on:
 - Email: danielmoya.dev@gmail.com